Tharazein Mibaya: Life

 Tharazein Mibaya was born to Shwe Kyi, Count of Kyaukpadaung, and his wife Thakhingyi.
 Her mother's first husband was Tharbyu, Count of Kanaung and Myanaung.
 They had two daughters, Limban Mibaya and Thetpan Mibaya, and so Tharazein Mibaya was a half-sister of Limban and Thetpan, in that they shared the same mother.
-When Mindon ascended the throne, she was selected as a fourth-rank queen with her half-sisters and received the appanage of Myotha and Tharazein in 1853.
+When Mindon ascended the throne, she became a fourth-rank queen with her half-sisters and received the appanage of Myotha and Tharazein in 1853.

 On 26 August 1878, the King Mindon was treated for flatulence in a golden chamber on the north of the Glass Palace, under supervision of his favorite queens including Tharazein Mibaya, Hsinbyumashin, Taungsaungdaw Mibaya, Seindon Mibaya, Letpanzin Mibaya, Lècha Mibaya, Nganzun Mibaya, Thanazayit Mibaya and Palepa Mibaya, no one was allowed to enter the chamber.

 She escaped the massacre at Mandalay Palace of upward of 100 members of the royal family, following an edict by Hsinbyumashin that ordered the killing of almost all possible heirs to the throne.
 After the fall of the Konbaung dynasty, the British government deported Tharazein and her daughters to Rangoon on 28 February 1886.